tylerjoy/workfi/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 USAGE EXAMPLES

 ## Usage

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->

 ## Roadmap

 - [ ] Integreate back-end functionality with new state model to increase response times.
 Measure increase, previously 2 seconds per API call
-- [ ] Refactor autocomplete feature to query from mongoDB
+- [ ] Refactor autocomplete feature
+- [ ] Add related job types and batch into applicable codes for API calls
 - [ ] Implement feature to save users seaches upon post request (button click)
 - [ ] Edge-Case: Handle US terriroties (rent pricing unavail in HUD API)
+- [ ] Add metrics and high level information on home page for new users
+- [ ] Add search examples under search bar for new users
-- [X] Research outdoor recreational accessability metrics and create rankings for state model
+- [x] Research outdoor recreational accessability metrics and create rankings for state model
-- [X] Add local database storage models for state-specific rent data
+- [x] Add local database storage models for state-specific rent data

 See the [open issues](https://github.com/tylerjoy/workfi/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.